niksaoul/computerarchitecture/README.md

 Information was found [here](www.gem5.org/docs/html/minor.html) and [here](https://nitish2112.github.io/post/gem5-minor-cpu/?fbclid=IwAR0rskGeqQd_bbNh11TNbfjJcAUT6g3vTP7JguEPi1YpU9QBtlYCQ2mABtE).

  * ##### Simple CPU
+ The SimpleCPU is a purely functional, in-order model that is suited for cases where a detailed model is not necessary.
+This can include warm-up periods, client systems that are driving a host, or just testing to make sure a program works.
   * ###### Base Simple CPU
     * The BaseSimpleCPU serves several purposes:
     * Holds architected state, stats common across the SimpleCPU models.